Sophietje/Verification-Tool-Overview/Tools/ADAC.md

 #### Related tools (tools mentioned or compared to in the paper):
 [[SALSA]], [[SASIMI]] are mentioned as general-purpose methods for approximating circuits independently of their structure.

+#### Meta
+:: Hardware
+:: PV1           :: synthesises an approximate circuit from a given one and a set of constraints